Faiz006/Faiz006/README.md

 - 🧩 I’m currently learning **MySQL, ReactJS**

-- 👨‍💻 Currently Working on a  Blog website using react as frontend and MySQL as backend.
+- 👨‍💻 Currently Working on a  Blog website using ReactJS as frontend and MySQL as backend.

 - 🕸️ Web Development project by using HTML, CSS and Basic Bootstrap [Food](https://faiz006.github.io/Food-Site/)